 To determine the first digit, count the function indicators left to right, 1 through 5.
 To determine the second digit count the pressure indicators, reading from bottom to top, 0 through 7.
-In the example below the Temp indicator and 76 psi indicators are on indicating the version would be 2.3.
+In the example below the Temp indicator and 75 psi indicators are on indicating the version would be 2.3.

-When the Trault indicator is on or blinking it will be accompanied by one of the pressure indicator lights depending on what the Fault is.
+When the ^1"Fault" indicator is on or blinking it will be accompanied by one of the pressure indicator lights depending on what the Fault is.
 Only one of these faults will be displayed at one time.
 If more than one fault exists, when the first fault is corrected and cleared, the next fault will then be displayed.
 It is possible to have a fault indicated in the function indicators and another fault indicated in the pressure indicators.
 The following table shows each of the Faults possible.

-Pressure Indicator Fault
+Pressure Fault

+Indicator

 Max Over Pressure

 90 Internal Error

 85 Shorted Torch

 80 Consumables Missing

 75 Start Error

 70 Parts in Place

 65 Input Power

 Min Under Pressure

 NOTE

-Fault explantions are covered in the following tables.
+Fault explantions are covered in the basic troubleshooting guide later in this chapter.